Course of Study

 Introductory Coursework (3 credits)

-This course combines an introduction to a theoretical, research-based approach to the study of leadership with hands-on application, analysis and experimentation with the process of leadership.
+LDST 200: This course combines an introduction to a theoretical, research-based approach to the study of leadership with hands-on application, analysis and experimentation with the process of leadership.
 Students will explore core leadership competencies and apply leadership tools and processes across a variety of groups and systems, addressing issues of concern within those communities.
-This course satisfies the LDST 201/LDST 202 requirement for the Leadership Studies Minor.
-This course is not available to students with credit in LDST 201/LDST 202.
-Prerequisite: Instructor permission.
-LEC.
+This course fulfills Goal 5, Learning Outcome 1 of the KU Core (prior to Fall 2024) and the Social and Behavioral Sciences category of KU Core 34 (beginning Fall 2024).

-This course combines an introduction to a theoretical, research-based approach to the study of leadership with hands-on application, analysis, and engagement with the process of leadership.
+LDST 203: This course combines an introduction to a theoretical, research-based approach to the study of leadership with hands-on application, analysis, and engagement with the process of leadership.
 Within a small group setting, students explore core leadership competencies and experiment with the process of leadership by engaging classmates and members of the university and local communities and addressing issues of concern within those communities.
-This course satisfies the LDST 201/LDST 202 requirement for the Leadership Studies Minor.
-This course is not available to students to students with credit in LDST 200 or LDST 201/LDST 202.
-Prerequisite: Admission to the University Honors Program, Instructor Permission.
-LEC.
+Prerequisite: Admission to the University Honors Program.
+This course fulfills Goal 5, Learning Outcome 1 of the KU Core (prior to Fall 2024) and the Social and Behavioral Sciences category of KU Core 34 (beginning Fall 2024).

 Core Classes (12 credits)

 Students simultaneously complete a 1-hour seminar in equity-centered leadership and a 2-hour supervised, direct, community involvement project in which they apply leadership knowledge, tools, and skills to a real world environment.
 Written assignments, journal reflections, and group discussions are used to record and assess learning.
-Prerequisite: LDST 201 and admission to the Leadership Studies minor.
-FLD.
+Prerequisite: LDST 200 or LDST 203 and admission to the Leadership Studies minor.
 This course is an equivalent to LDST 532.

-This course provides an overview of the role of communication in leadership in a variety of contexts, including: interpersonal, small group, intercultural, organizational, and public sphere.
+LDST 431: This course provides an overview of the role of communication in leadership in a variety of contexts, including: interpersonal, small group, intercultural, organizational, and public sphere.
 It will include theoretical and experiential approaches to effective leadership communication.
-Prerequisite: LDST 200, LDST 201, or LDST 203.
-LEC.
+Prerequisite: LDST 200 or LDST 203.

 Through collaboration, discussion, case study, and course readings, this course familiarizes students with various theoretical perspectives of ethical decision making and the ethics-guided behavior essential for competent leadership.
 Upon completion, students will understand a variety of ethical perspectives for the prescription of action in a leadership context, apply a variety of ethical perspectives to the choice and evaluation of action in leadership work, and recognize the significance of considering multiple ethical perspectives in both leadership and broader contexts.
 Prerequisite: LDST 200 or LDST 203.

 This seminar serves as the capstone course for the Leadership Studies minor.
 It includes advanced readings on leadership theory and practice, as well as major written and applied projects in which students integrate and demonstrate what they have learned in the program.
-Prerequisite: LDST 201, or LDST 431, and admission to the Leadership Studies minor.
-LEC.
+Prerequisite: LDST 200 or LDST 203 and admission to the Leadership Studies minor.

 LDST Elective (3 credit hours)